-We have lasers rigging at the main clubhouse and at the Dunois Street Woodford Bay Laser shed and some at various points around the upper harbour shore.
-The season began this year on 15th Sept and goes through till 13th April 2019.
-There will be 21 point score races including 5 Club Championship heats and 8 non-point score races, which are geared to enable sailors to attend NSW/ACT Laser association regattas - which of course have been heavily disrupted this season as a result of COVIDF19.
+We have lasers rigging at the Dunois Street Woodford Bay Laser shed and some at various points around the upper harbour shore.
+The current season began on 12th Sept and goes through till 27th March 2021.
+There will be 21 point score races including 5 Club Championship heats and 6 non-point score races, which are geared to enable sailors to attend NSW/ACT Laser association regattas - which of course have been heavily disrupted this season as a result of COVIDF19.

 Both females and males enjoy Laser sailing where those about 75kg prefer the Radial rig, with a slightly smaller sail, while heavier sailors prefer the Standard rig.
 Some sailors have both rigs and use their Radial on windier days and Standard for lighter winds with the same hull and rigging being used for both.
 The 4.7 rig is smaller again and is better suited to lighter sailors.
 Changing over is very easy to achieve.